Peter Van Riper: Biography

-graduated in Art History at Tokyo University, and took part in Fluxus performances and exhibitions in Japan.
+graduated in Art History at Tokyo University and the University of Michigan, Ann Arbor, and took part in Fluxus performances and exhibitions in Japan.
 He later appeared on Tellus Audio Cassette Magazine #24 FluxTellus, Harvestworks, 1990, as part of an ensemble performing George Maciunas's Solo For Lips And Tongue.
 He collaborated with Fluxus members during exhibitions and performances, but Van Riper's influences are much wider.
 He is a true sound artist whose music is often inspired by Far Eastern traditions from Japan or Indonesia.

 From 1967 to 1970, van Riper was a member of Editions Inc., an Ann Arbor, Michigan gallery of holography, animated along laser physicist Lloyd Cross and artist Jerry Pethick (1935–2003).
 In 1970 they organized an exhibition at the Cranbrook Academy, and at the Finch College Museum in New York.
 Both Cross and Pethick co-founded the School of Holography, San Francisco, California.
 Van Riper exhibited holograms during The Nature Of Light: Exploring Unconventional Photographic Techniques exhibition, Joyce Goldstein Gallery, New York, 1996, and also created a sound performance during the exhibition opening.